ramblinrocketclub/website/content/_index.md

 ## High Altitude Balloon

 The High-Altitude Balloons team has the highest-flying and longest-running flights at Georgia Tech!
-The HAB team launches space weather balloons with complex payloads built by students and offers a safe research platform for labs around Georgia Tech to test components at high altitudes.
+HAB launches space weather balloons with complex payloads built by students and offers a safe research platform for labs around Georgia Tech to test components at high altitudes.

 ## GNC